cemre/manage-instagram-follow-requests/README.md

 - **Sort** – Requests are sorted by a much more sensible way than how Instagram does it
 - **Follow check** – Requesters you follow are prioritized
 - **Approve / Deny** – Easily approve and deny requests
-- **Search** – Find users by name or username using the search bar.
+- **Search** – Find users by name or username using the search bar
+- **Profile Banner** – Automatically shows a banner on profile pages when there's a pending follow request, allowing you to accept or reject without opening the extension

 ---